The Sting (Futurama): Plot

-Professor Farnsworth warns the crew their next mission, to collect honey from giant space bees, was the mission which killed his previous crew.
-Though Bender and Fry grab at the opportunity to opt out of the mission, Leela takes offense and drags them along.
+Professor Farnsworth warns the crew that their next mission, to collect honey from giant space bees, was the mission which killed his previous crew.
+Though Bender and Fry jump at the opportunity to opt out of the mission, Leela takes offense and drags them along.

 At the hive, Leela paints Bender like a bee to deceive the real bees while she and Fry collect the honey.
 The crew discover the remains of the previous Planet Express crew and ship, but Leela insists that they press on.
 After gathering the honey, Leela decides to bring home a baby queen bee.
 On the way out, Bender inadvertently insults the hive's queen, causing the bees to attack.
 The crew escape, but in the ship, the baby queen awakens and attacks Leela.
-Fry throws himself in front of Leela to protect her, and is impaled by the bee's stinger while Leela is only pricked by the tip.
+Fry throws himself in front of Leela to protect her and is impaled by the bee's stinger, while Leela is only pricked by the tip.
 Bender disposes of the bee and Leela awakens with a minor wound, but sees Fry lying dead on the floor.

 At Fry's funeral, Leela blames herself for his death.
 After taking some space honey to calm herself down and help her sleep, Leela experiences a series of dreams in which Fry is alive, all of them ending with Fry telling her to "wake up" and leaving her a souvenir from the dream in the waking world.
 Leela's insistence that Fry is alive leads the others to conclude that she is going insane.

 After awakening from a dream in which she attempts to exhume Fry's corpse, Leela concludes that she is indeed insane.
 Wracked with guilt and loneliness, Leela resolves to consume enough space honey to fall asleep forever and be with Fry in her dreams, but a portrait of Fry implores her not to do it.
-Leela tries to fight back, but a small space bee starts flying around the room.
+Leela tries to comply, but a small space bee starts flying around the room.
 Leela throws the jar of space honey at it, causing it to turn into an entire swarm of smaller bees.
 As Leela clutches her picture of Fry, Fry begs Leela to wake up.

-Leela then awakens in a hospital to see a disheveled, crying Fry at her bedside begging her to wake up.
+Leela then awakens in a hospital to see a dishevelled, crying Fry at her bedside begging her to wake up.
 Fry explains that she has been in a coma since the queen bee's attack; the bee's stinger pierced cleanly through him, leaving Leela to absorb all the venom.
 After getting a new spleen at the hospital, he stayed by Leela's side for two weeks, talking to her and waiting for her to wake up.
 As the two embrace, they each whisper that the other could use a shower.